-At least 15 weeks before the baby is due, the colleague must notify their line manager and the HR Department in writing when the baby is due and when they want to start their maternity leave, by completing the Maternity Leave and Pay - Application Form.
+At least 15 weeks before their baby is due, the colleague must notify their line manager and the People, Culture and Wellbeing Team in writing when their baby is due and when they want to start their maternity leave, by completing the Maternity Leave and Pay -Application Form.

-The colleague must provide the University with documentary evidence of the pregnancy in the form of a MATB1.

-The earliest SML can start is 11 weeks before the EWC; the latest SML can start is the day the baby is due, as notified on the MatB1.
+The colleague must provide the University with their original MATB1 certificate.
+The earliest SML can start is 11 weeks before the EWC.
+The latest SML can start is the day the baby is due, as notified on the MATB1.
 A pregnant colleague must take at least 2 weeks of Maternity Leave immediately after the baby is born (Compulsory Maternity Leave).
 The colleague can start their leave on any day of the week.

-SML and SMP/OML will start automatically if the colleague is off work for a pregnancyrelated illness in the 4 weeks before the baby is due.
-SML and SMP/OML will also start automatically the day after the birth if the baby is born earlier than the notified start date.
-In such circumstances, the colleague must advise the University of the earlier birth date.
+SML and OMP will start automatically if the colleague is off work for a pregnancy-related illness in the 4 weeks before the baby is due.
+SML and OMP will also start automatically the day after the birth if the baby is born earlier than the notified start date.
+In such circumstances, the colleague must advise the University of the earlier birth date, as soon as reasonably practicable.